 The National Occupational Classification system groups the entire workforce into 10 major occupational categories.
-Knowing which category your occupations falls under can help you meet the requirements of a job.
+Knowing which category your occupations fall under can help you meet the requirements of a job.

-Approximately three quarters (74.6%) of the projected job openings over the next decade are expected to be in the top five occupational groups.
+Close to three quarters (74%) of the projected job openings over the next decade are expected to be in the top five occupational groups.